MagnusFagerli/react-native-swiggle/README.md

 ## Usage with optional props

-Default colors are iOS green for enabled background color, and black for innerCircle color.
+Default colors are iOS green for enabled background color, and white for innerCircle color.

 ```js
 import Swiggle from 'react-native-swiggle';